Knowledgeable Rockville, Maryland Probate Attorney

 - File an Information Report within three months that includes all assets that are not solely in the name of the decedent, or assets that have a designated beneficiary

-- an account, which details what happened to estate funds during the course of probate.
+- Prepare and file a first account within nine months, which details what happened to estate funds during the course of probate